s-kust/python-backtesting-template/README.md

 Once you've conducted the backtests and reviewed the `output.xlsx` file, attempt to optimize your strategy parameters.
 The code and explanations in the `run_strategy_main_optimize.py` file will assist you in this process.

 Please note that the file `output.xlsx` is created only if the number of tickers is more than one.

+# Preliminary Analysis Before Running Backtests

+A preliminary analysis includes adding a column for forward returns (`fwd_ret_NUM_DAYS`), representing the returns for the next few days.
+To accomplish this, call the `add_fwd_ret` function and pass the OHLC DataFrame along with the desired number of days as parameters.
+After adding the column, you can analyze how these returns vary based on the specified conditions.

+To conduct the analysis, you'll require statistical methods for hypothesis testing and confidence interval calculation.
+This repository employs **bootstrapping** instead of traditional parametric methods, such as Student's t-test.
+The `get_bootstrapped_mean_ci` function handles the core calculations.
+If you are not familiar with bootstrapping, take some time to learn about it before diving into the function's code.

+The file `run_fwd_return_analysis.py` provides a comprehensive working example of the preliminary analysis.
+You will find a detailed explanation of its code in the "A Real-Life Example" section below.

 # How Backtests Run